Thin Lizzy: "The Boys Are Back in Town" (1975–1977)

-"Live and Dangerous" (1978)
+Live and Dangerous and the return of Gary Moore (1978–1979)

 In 1978, Thin Lizzy released their first live album Live and Dangerous.
 There is some disagreement over just how much of the album is actually recorded live – producer Tony Visconti claimed that the only parts that were not overdubbed were the drums and the audience.
 However Brian Robertson has disputed this, saying that he had refused Lynott's request to re-record a guitar solo, and that the only overdubs were backing vocals and some guitar parts by Gorham.
 He added, "It's just not true.
 The only reason we said that it was recorded all over was obviously for tax reasons... so everything that Visconti claims is bollocks."
 Gorham concurs, stating that he attempted to re-record a solo but could not recreate the live sound, adding, "I re-did one rhythm track and a few backing vocals.
 But that's it."
 The album was a huge success, reaching No. 2 in the UK, and was ranked as the best live album of all time by Classic Rock magazine in 2004.
 The permanent departure of Robertson occurred some time after a gig in Ibiza on 6 July 1978, the disagreements with Lynott having reached a breaking point.
 (Robertson then teamed up with Jimmy Bain to front their new band, Wild Horses.)

-The return of Gary Moore (1978–1979)

 Lynott replaced Robertson with Gary Moore again, and around this time the band loosely joined forces with Steve Jones and Paul Cook of the Sex Pistols, and also with Chris Spedding and Jimmy Bain, to form The Greedy Bastards, who played a small number of gigs playing a varied selection of songs.
 In this way Lynott was able to align his band with the punk movement and avoid being tagged as a 'dinosaur' as many other 1970s rock bands had been.
 Other occasional members of The Greedy Bastards included Bob Geldof and Pete Briquette of the Boomtown Rats.

-In August the band began another tour of the US, followed by a trip to Australia and New Zealand.
+The band began another tour of the US in August of 1978, followed by a trip to Australia and New Zealand.
 Brian Downey did not accompany them, having contracted pneumonia and preferring to spend some time in Ireland.
 He was replaced for the tour by American drummer Mark Nauseef.
 On their return, Downey rejoined the band and at the beginning of 1979 they recorded Black Rose: A Rock Legend in Paris.
 The sessions were marked by the increasing drug habits of Lynott and Gorham, and the general presence of drugs around the band.
 This also showed in the subject matter on the album, in songs such as "Got to Give It Up".
 Celtic influences remained, however, particularly in the album closer "Róisín Dubh", a seven-minute medley of traditional Irish songs given a twin guitar rock veneer.
 Two singles, "Waiting for an Alibi" and "Do Anything You Want To", were successful, and the album reached No. 2 in the UK.
 A third, moderately successful single, "Sarah" was Lynott's ode to his new-born daughter.